French or Spanish: Levels I, II, III

 Literature & Composition

-Each English course incorporates reading, study, and analysis of literature, development of critical skills through expository papers, and exploration of personal voice through creative writing (both poetry and prose).
+Each English course incorporates reading, study, and analysis of literature and literary theory, development of critical skills through expository papers, and exploration of personal voice through creative writing (both poetry and prose).
 A thorough grounding in grammar and style strengthens the student’s literary abilities.

 Ancient and Medieval Classics and Mythology